parodos-dev/orchestrator-helm-chart/README.md

       oc wait -n rhdh-operator deploy/backstage-backstage --for=condition=Available --timeout=5m
     ````

-During the installation process, Kubernetes jobs are created by the chart to monitor the installation progress and wait for the CRDs to be fully deployed by the operators.
+During the installation process, Kubernetes cronjobs are created by the chart to monitor the lifecycle of the CRs managed by the chart: rhdh operator, serverless operator and sonataflow operator.
+When deleting one of the previously mentioned CRs, a job is triggered that ensures the CR is removed before the operator is.
 In case of any failure at this stage, these jobs remain active, facilitating administrators in retrieving detailed diagnostic information to identify and address the cause of the failure.

-> **Note:** that these jobs are automatically deleted after the deployment of the chart is completed.
+> **Note:** that every minute on the clock a job is triggered to reconcile the CRs with the chart values.
+These cronjobs are deleted when their respective features (e.g. `rhdhOperator.enabled=false`) are removed or when the chart is removed.
+This is required because the CRs are not
+managed by helm due to the CRD dependency pre availability to the deployment of the CR.

 ### Installing from the git repository for chart development